Freshman applicants should take advantage of the detailed information and resources available through the Freshman Admissions Web site.

 Eligibility to Apply

-To be eligible to apply for freshman admission to UT Austin, an applicant must be on track to graduate under the high school coursework requirements defined in the state’s Uniform Admission Policy.
-Applicants must complete at least the Recommended High School Program; the Distinguished High School Program is also an option.
-The Recommended Program requires students to complete at least 26½ units of high school credit in grades nine through twelve.
+In addition, Texas applicants who believe they may be eligible for automatic admission must meet or be on track to meet the high school coursework requirements defined in the state’s Uniform Admission Policy or coursework that is equal in content and rigor.
+Public high school applicants must graduate under the state's Foundation High School Program with a distinguished level of achievement, or the Recommended or Advanced High School Program; the Distinguished Program is also an option.
 The Uniform Admission Policy is defined in sections 51.801 through 51.809 of the Texas Education Code.

-Admission deficiencies.
-Some applicants who claim an exemption from the high school preparation requirements above may be required to complete the University’s deficiency process in order to meet UT Austin’s minimum coursework requirements.
+Some applicants may be required to complete the University’s deficiency process in order to meet UT Austin’s minimum coursework requirements.
 Applicants who appear to be deficient after applying for admission are notified by the Office of Admissions that they must submit additional information through an online process.
 Notified students who fail to complete the deficiency process will not be considered for admission.

 Admitted students must complete the coursework required to remove a deficiency before they enroll at the University.
-A deficiency in foreign language must be removed by earning credit for foreign language or classical language courses numbered 506 and 507 (or the equivalent) or by earning a passing score on the appropriate placement examination given by the University.
+A deficiency in foreign language must be removed by achieving first-year college-level credit in a foreign or classical language or by earning a passing score on the appropriate placement examination given by the University.
 A deficiency in mathematics must be removed by earning credit for Mathematics 301, College Algebra, or Mathematics 303D, Applicable Mathematics, or an equivalent transfer course.
 For all other subjects, one semester of college credit is required to remove a deficiency of one year or less of high school credit.

 Freshman Application Procedures

-To be considered for admission as a freshman, the applicant must submit the following items by the deadline:
+To be considered for admission as a freshman, an applicant must submit the following items by the deadline:

-- A completed US Freshman ApplyTexas Application, including at least two required essays.
+- Application and essays.
+A completed US Freshman ApplyTexas Application, including at least two required essays.

-- A completed Supplemental Information form submitted online, providing responses to all required items.
+- Student Information form: A completed Student Information Form submitted online, providing responses to all required items.

-- Documentation showing that the applicant is on track to meet high school coursework requirements or that the applicant is requesting an exemption; applicants who claim an exemption must submit a certification/exemption form as described above.
+- High school coursework or exemption information.
+Documentation showing that the applicant is on track to meet high school coursework requirements or is requesting an exemption; applicants who claim an exemption based on equivalent coursework must submit a certification/exemption form as described above.

-- The application processing fee or a request for an exemption, described in the section Application Processing Fee.
+- Fee or waiver request.
+The application processing fee or a request for a fee waiver.

 Freshman Application Review Process